Stories of the victims of the New Zealand mosque attack

 KHALID MUSTAFA

-Mustafa, who fled the civil war in Syria with his family, was at Friday's Al Noor service with his two sons, 16-year-old Hamza and 13-year-old Zaed.
+Mustafa, who fled the civil war in Syria with his family, was at Friday's Al Noor service with his two sons, 15-year-old Hamza and 13-year-old Zaed.

 He died, along with Hamza, while Zaed remains hospitalized with gunshot wounds.